raspereza/HtoAA/README.md

 ## Optimization of cut on dR(muon,track)

 The current version of analysis requires muon-track pair stemming from a->tautau decay to have dR(muon,track)<0.5.
-This cut may be not sub-optimal for some tested pseudoscalar mass hypotheses.
+This cut may be sub-optimal for some tested pseudoscalar mass hypotheses.
 Therefore, it is desirable to study the sensitivity of the search for different mass hypothesis in dependence of upper cut on dR(mu,track).
 This parameter is specified in configuration file steering the running of analysis executable `analysis_macro_4tau`:
 ```
 dRIsoMuon = 0.5
 ```